 This is a method of selling merchandise for double its wholesale price.
 It’s an easy way for retailers to cover costs and make a reasonable profit.

+Also known as payment in instalments.
 This is a service that allows the customer to put an item on hold with a retailer until the item is paid for in full.
-The customer pays installments on the product until it’s entirely paid off.
-While some retailers offer this kind of program all year, it is commonly advertised during the holidays.
-Layaway programs make it easier for the consumer to afford products and reduce financial risk for the retailer.
+The customer pays instalments on the product until it’s entirely paid off.
+While some retailers offer this kind of program all year, it is commonly advertised during Christmas.
+Layaway programmes make it easier for the consumer to afford products and reduce financial risk for the retailer.